rpeszek/my-blogs/posts/2022-08-20-cognitivedebt.md

 What is _low code_?
 At work I am working on a Haskell infrastructure that supports "low code" Python development.
 I have been around the block for a long time and it is hard not to see _low code_ as part of a reoccurring pattern (RAD e.g. Borland C++ or Powerbuilder, frameworks like Ruby on RAILS or Grails).
 The industry keeps trying to simplify software development but there must be takeoffs.
-_No code_ seems like the lowest possible cognitive debt ever.
+_No code_ seems like the lowest possible cognitive load ever.
 It might be!
 Unless, of cause, it produces incorrect results or not the outcome you want.

 Low code typically implies a very simplified opinionated development that tries to remove coding out of ...well coding.
 Low-code is more "done for you" rather than "do it yourself".